Pork Roast with Apricot-Rice Stuffing

 - In a large saucepan, bring the water, apricots and sugar to a boil.
 Reduce heat; simmer, uncovered, for 3-5 minutes or until sugar is dissolved.

-- Stir in the rice, onion, parsley, butter, lemon peel, salt and pepper.
+- Stir in the rice, onion, parsley, butter, lemon zest, salt and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer for 25-30 minutes or until liquid is absorbed and rice is tender.

 - Cut a deep lengthwise slit in between each bone of the pork roast (do not cut apart); stuff with rice mixture.
 Place fat side up on a rack in a foil-lined shallow roasting pan.
 Place remaining rice in a 1-qt. baking dish; cover and refrigerate.

 - Bake roast, uncovered, at 350° for 1 hour.
 Combine preserves and lemon juice; brush over roast.
-Bake 15-30 minutes longer or until a meat thermometer reads 145°, basting twice with remaining preserves mixture.
+Bake 15-30 minutes longer or until a thermometer reads 145°, basting twice with remaining preserves mixture.

 - Bake additional rice for 25-30 minutes or until heated through.
 Let roast stand for 10 minutes before slicing.
-Yield: 6 servings.